Bossier Parish School Board

 Bossier Parish School Board is a school district headquartered in Benton, Louisiana, United States.
-The Superintendent of Bossier Schools is, as of 2019, Mitch Downey.
-The district serves Bossier Parish.
+The Superintendent of Bossier Schools is, as of 2024, Jason Rowland.

+The district serves all of Bossier Parish.

 History

 The first school built by Bossier Parish School Board was Benton High School in 1890.
 By 1905 It had three teachers and one graduating class.
 The school taught grades 6–12 with no more than 25 students per grade, with some grades missing students.
 In May 1969 the Supreme Court issued Desegregation in schools.
 The only black school in Benton, C.H.
 Irion High School, became Benton Elementary School; for the first time in Bossier School History blacks and whites were able to go to the same school.
 Benton High School currently teaches grades 9–12.

+In 2016 the areas within Bossier City were seeing declining student populations while several outerlying areas are having increasing populations.

 Controversies

-Bossier Parish Schools was criticized when staff emails were published displaying a cavalier attitude about teaching creationism directly from the bible to students.
+Bossier Parish Schools was criticized when staff emails were published displaying a cavalier attitude about teaching creationism directly from the Bible to students.
 One teacher, Carolyn Goodwin, mentioned that "We pray at school functions and probably break the law all the time!!”